The crazy humps of the Taka Mountains could be the wedding candles of Kassala.

-You’ll drink plenty of water and need an AC in your room (in order to sleep.
-Although cool night breezes can sweep thru rooms on upper floors with open balconies).
+You’ll drink plenty of water and need an AC in your room (in order to sleep. although cool night breezes sweep thru rooms on upper floors with open balconies).

 Expect to pay around $US 10 for a basic private room with bathroom, and water-fan AC.

 Kassala is also famous for fruit juices and coffee.

 Just head in the direction and the route will evolve.

 Or better still, get a taxi there (and walk back once you have your bearings).